University of Minnesota basketball scandal: Self-imposed

-On June 25, 1999, the university paid $1.5 million to buy out the contract of Clem Haskins.
+On June 25, 1999, Minnesota forced Haskins to resign, and bought out his contract for $1.5 million.
 It hired Gonzaga head coach Dan Monson a month later to replace Haskins.
-This was four months after Gonzaga beat Minnesota in the NCAA Tournament.
-On November 19, 1999, the same day that Minnesota released its report of its internal investigation of the scandal, Minnesota president Mark Yudof accepted the resignations of vice president McKinley Boston and men's athletic director Mark Dienhart.
+This was four months after Monson's Bulldogs beat Minnesota in the NCAA Tournament.
+On November 19, 1999, the same day that Minnesota released its report of its internal investigation of the scandal, Minnesota president Mark Yudof forced the resignations of vice president McKinley Boston and men's athletic director Mark Dienhart.

-Three years later, on May 13, 2002, Hennepin County District Judge Deborah Hedlund ordered Haskins to return $815,000 of the $1.5 million in buyout money paid to him.
-This was based on an arbitrator's recommendation, after the university argued that Haskins had committed fraud by lying to the NCAA yet accepting the buyout money.
+Three years later, on May 13, 2002, Hennepin County District Judge Deborah Hedlund ordered Haskins to return $815,000 of the $1.5 million buyout.
+This was based on an arbitrator's recommendation, after the university argued that Haskins had committed fraud by lying to the NCAA yet accepting the buyout.

 NCAA

 Following its investigation, the NCAA issued the following sanctions to the university: